jdbailes/tower-defense/README.md

-# 🛡 tower-defense
+# 🛡 tower-defense 🛡

-## Running on IntelliJ
+## Initial Setup
+InteliJ would be the recomended IDE for this project, rather than Eclipse - but if you're familier with Eclipse then that's fine.
+Any instructions in this README will be targetted at an IntelliJ setup.

-When you run Desktop Project, the application will fail the first time.
-Open the Run Configuration and set the working directory to the core/assets directory!
+When you run Desktop Project for the first time the application will fail.
+To fix this, open the Run Configuration and set the working directory to the **core/assets** directory!